HabitatFramework/UserGuide/interface/interface.rst

 It is essential that the following guidelines are followed to ensure that the tool runs smoothly.

-* :emphasis:`DO` close all instances of ArcGIS or MapInfo before the tool launching the tool.
+* :strong:`DO` close all instances of ArcGIS or MapInfo before the tool launching the tool.
 The tool will automatically communicate with the correct instance; however multiple instances will require more memory and will therefore affect tool performance.
-* :emphasis:`DO NOT` remove the HLU layer from the map while the tool is running.
+* :strong:`DO NOT` remove the HLU layer from the map while the tool is running.
-* For ArcGIS users, :emphasis:`DO NOT` create or open another map document in the associated GIS window while the tool is running.
+* For ArcGIS users, :strong:`DO NOT` create or open another map document in the associated GIS window while the tool is running.
-* :emphasis:`DO NOT` close the associated GIS while the tool is running, otherwise the tool will display an error message.
+* :strong:`DO NOT` close the associated GIS while the tool is running, otherwise the tool will display an error message.
-* :emphasis:`DO` ensure that the HLU GIS layer contains polygons for all INCIDs in the HLU database.
+* :strong:`DO` ensure that the HLU GIS layer contains polygons for all INCIDs in the HLU database.
-* For ArcGIS users, :emphasis:`DO` use a file geodatabase or personal geodatabase to store spatial information. :emphasis:`DO NOT` use a shapefile as this affects performance.
+* For ArcGIS users, :strong:`DO` use a file geodatabase or personal geodatabase to store spatial information. :strong:`DO NOT` use a shapefile as this affects performance.

 HLU GIS Tool Window
 ===================

-Once the HLU GIS Tool has been configured, the tool will start the associated GIS, then the main window will appear as shown below.
+Once the HLU GIS Tool has been configured, the tool will start the associated GIS, then the main window will appear as shown in :num:`figure #figure1`.

+.. _figure1:

 .. figure:: ../images/figures/UserInterfaceMainWindow.png
 	:align: center